Storyflow Logo

 Kit logo

-Pros: Best email automation in this list, strong creator focus, mature payment integration for paid newsletters.
+Strengths: best email automation on the list, strong creator focus, mature payment handling for paid newsletters.

 11. Notion (Best Database-Based Course Planning)